 But we’ve also received pleas for help from consumers who fully support mask requirements during the pandemic — even if it ruins their important plans.

 I don’t think our regular readers will be surprised to know that our team comes down on the side of caution.
 We want our readers to protect themselves and others.
 Masks are recommended for every public activity in the United States during the pandemic according to the CDC — especially as we enter an upswing in COVID-19 cases.

 So if we detect that someone might be asking us to assist them in circumventing these policies, we won’t be able to help.
 But Allen’s case was a real head scratcher since she wasn’t claiming to be against the mask policy.
 Her assertion was that three separate uber drivers failed to be able to see her mask.

 Make sure that your mask is an approved type of mask

-I gave Allen the final results from Uber’s executive resolution team about her case.
+I gave Allen the final results from Uber’s executive resolution team about her case (Ps.
+Here are our executive contacts for Uber, if you find yourself with a problem with the company).
 The company was standing by the reports from its drivers that Allen was refusing to wear a mask during her rides (or not wearing it properly).